DiegoMartinezGlez/RaspberryWorkshop/picamera/README.md

 Test with raspistill (takes a pic and save it to a file).
 Type in shell:
 - raspistill -v -o test.jpg

+### Test camera with python:

+Run the test.py script in shell:
+- Download this project, parent project or just the script file *test.py*
+- Run in shell: *python test.py*

+You should see during 10 seconds picamera video streaming.
+WARNING: if you are usin remote desktop maybe you won't see anything.
+It is recommended to run this script with Raspberry connected to a screen.

 [Back to RaspberryWorkshop index](https://github.com/DiegoMartinezGlez/RaspberryWorkshop)